pie-t-er/hower/README.md

-# hower
+# Hower
 A time management system that improves upon the ability to manage and keep track of time.
+Hower enables users to put the power back in how they get things done.
+Life should be lived doing, rather than planning.

 ## Running app: